Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 ```

-## 3.4.3 - Ensure 'Configure SMB v1 server' is set to 'Disabled'
+## 3.4.3 - 'Configure SMB v1 server' is set to 'Disabled'

 >[!NOTE]
 >This setting configures the server-side processing of the Server Message Block version 1 (SMBv1) protocol.